 She hummed and kept looking through my resumé, worrying over what she called a mismatch between my course of study and the position she was offering.
 Her colleague that interviewed me the last time didn’t worry about any mismatch.
 This could mean this lady was probably the head of HR.
 Perhaps why she didn’t make an appearance at the first meeting.
 So I concisely discussed why I was deviating, which I felt she should have read from the essay anyways.
 I wasn’t saying anything newer than what I already wrote.

 We talked some more, HR to potential employee kind of thing, and she wished me a lovely day when we were done.
 Some days after I and some other lady were successful, and yet another interview.
 And another one.
 And then I got the job.
 To resume the week after I was called.

-The CSO position interview coincidentally collided with period of the Asst Human Resources position so constructively, it seems unthinkable such could happen so directly.
-The timing, job role and interview sequence matched so well.
-The pay was slightly higher than an entry level would expect, and the perks were incredible.
+The CSO position interview coincidentally collided with the period of the Asst Human Resources position so constructively, it seems unthinkable such could happen so directly.
+The timing, job role, and interview sequence matched so well.
+The pay was slightly higher than an entry-level would expect, and the perks were incredible.
 A complete switch of the package of the CSO.
 I think about the mix up sometimes and I laugh!
 All is well that ends well.